Trevi Fountain

 The Myth Behind the Trevi Fountain Coin Toss

-If you look down into the waters of the fountain you’ll see the floor glittering with hundreds of coins.
-That’s because, according to legend, depending on how many coins you toss into the fountain you get different results.
+If you look down into the waters of the fountain, you’ll see the floor glittering with hundreds of coins.
+That’s because, according to legend, depending on how many coins you toss into the fountain, you get different results.

 The Symbolism of the Sculptures

-Sculptures of the Trevi Fountain in Rome
+Sculptures of the Trevi Fountain in RomeCopyright | Pixabay

-The main figure in the center of the work is the Titan (the ancestors of the gods) Oceanus, and not Neptune as most people think.
+The main figure in the center of the work is the Titan (the ancestors of the gods), Oceanus, and not Neptune, as most people think.
 This god of the Sea rides a shell and is flanked by two mer-horses, or hippocampus, each held by a triton.
-One is docile while the other is wild, representing the different moods of the sea.
+One is docile, while the other is wild, representing the different moods of the sea.

 In the niches on either side of Oceanus are two female statues, personifications of Abundance (holding the basket of fruit) and Salubrity (with the laurel wreath).
 They signify the luxuries that clean water provides.
-There are four more goddesses at the top of the fountain, each representing earth’s bounty thanks to water (fruit, crops, harvest, and flowers).
+There are four more goddesses at the top of the fountain, each representing the earth’s bounty thanks to water (fruit, crops, harvest, and flowers).

 There are also two reliefs that explain the history behind the water source.
 One depicts a virgin (hence the name Acqua Virgo) showing the Romans where to find pure water; the other shows Marcus Agrippa (who also built the Pantheon) ordering the construction of the aqueduct.